-These five trees are my recommendations for the worst trees to plant in Richmond.
+These five trees are the absolute worst trees to plant in Richmond.
 Not because they don’t grow well — truthfully, some grow too well, which is why they made the list.

 1. Tree of Heaven (Ailanthus altissima)